Skip to main content

 The aggregated student scores show the average score for each student across all the quizzes they have taken.
 This means that if a student takes the same quiz twice, the two attempts are counted as if they are two distinct quizzes and are averaged out, instead of updating the previous score on the same quiz.

-This is a great way to quickly see how specific students are performing, on average.
+This is a great way to quickly see how specific students are performing on average.
 However, there are crucial limitations to consider.
 Our data shows that most students retake quizzes over and over in order to increase their score.
 Since the score shown on this page averages out all the attempts on any quiz, students who are persistent and slowly increase their score might have a higher best score but a lower average score than a student who passes the quiz and moves on after their first try.
 For example:

 Student A takes the same quiz three times and scores: 25%, 50%, and 100%.